octobanana/lssa/README.md

 ## About
 __lssa__ is a CLI program for the terminal that accepts one or more music artists as arguments and returns a list of similar artists.

+By default, the output of each given artist will list 10 similar artists.
+This number can be set explicitly using the `--count|-c <1-100>` option.

+The results are sourced from the similar artist pages from __last.fm__.

 ## Usage
 View the usage and help output with the `--help` or `-h` flag, or `./help.txt` to view the help output as a plain text file.